Table of Contents

 Steps:

-• Click on one sub-task, then click on another sub-task that needs to be connected to create a connection.
+• Click one sub-task, then click another sub-task to connect.

-• Handling misoperations: Click on the connection line to turn it red, then click the Delete connection button to remove the current line.
+• Handling misoperations: Click the connection line to turn it red, then click Delete connection to remove.

-• Delete all connections: Click the Clear relationships button in the upper-right corner.
+• Delete all connections: Click Clear relationships in the upper right.

-3. If there is a cross-floor collection scenario, enable the multi-floor mode to assign floor information to sub-maps:
+3. For cross-floor acquisition scenarios, enable multi-floor mode to assign floor information to sub-maps:

 a.
 Check Enable multi-floor mode.

 b.
-Click Assign floor in each sub-map box to add floor information for the current sub-map.
-Manually specify multi-map collection relationships
+Click Assign floor in each sub-map box to add floor information.

-The following features can help you better manage and operate mapping tasks, improving work efficiency:
+The following functions help better manage and operate mapping tasks, improving efficiency:

 View uploaded files

-Used to check if the uploaded mapping files are complete, avoiding mapping failures due to missing files.
+Used to check if uploaded mapping files are complete, avoiding mapping failures due to missing files.

-2. Click on a specific LRV file to preview the video content online, ensuring the collected data meets quality requirements.
-View uploaded files
+2. Click specific LRV files to preview video content online, ensuring data quality meets requirements.

 Upload EIF

-EIF data is specialized test data in Mega for remote debugging and simulation positioning, used for remote verification of Mega effects and supporting simulated positioning during remote development.
-It must be collected using specified tools.
-For detailed collection methods, please refer to the EIF Data Collection Guide.
+EIF data is specialized test data for remote debugging and simulated localization in Mega, used for remote Mega verification and supporting simulated localization during remote development.
+It must be acquired through specified tools.
+For detailed collection methods, refer to EIF data acquisition guide.

 Upload EIF

-2. Select the EIF data directory folder and click the Confirm upload button.
+2. Select the EIF data directory folder and click Confirm upload.

 Upload EIF

-After uploading, you can click the View uploaded files button to check the uploaded EIF files in the pop-up window.
-The files support Download and Delete operations.
+View uploaded data: After upload, click View uploaded files to see uploaded EIF files in the pop-up, supporting Download and Delete operations.

 View uploaded EIF data